v-kuu/mini-marketplace/README.md

 This repository exists to show how a small Go service can be structured in a realistic, production-ready way, even at a limited scope.

 The emphasis is on clear boundaries, correctness, and testability, which scale well as complexity grows.

-### Notes
-- SQLite is used for simplicity; the repository abstraction allows replacing it without changes to handlers or services.
-- Integration tests use an in-memory database for speed and determinism.

 ## What I Learned
 - Designing testable Go code using interfaces